 Due to their natural strengths ISTPs often find themselves in occupations that involve direct participation in manufacturing, the production or maintenance process, in fields that require a good understanding of details.
 ISTPs succeed as technicians, mechanics, electricians, electrical, mechanical and other maintenance and repair specialists, trouble-shooters, handymen, drivers, programmers, athletes.
 They are good in rescue operations and in any occupation that is action-oriented and requires specialized skills as well as analytical thinking.

 Jung Career Indicator™ determines occupations and areas in which ISTPs find themselves most fulfilled and content, are most successful, and in which they are likely most represented.
-The following table lists some examples of areas of occupation suitable for an ISTP from a personality type standpoint, along with examples of educational institutions* where you can receive a relevant degree or training.
-Click occupation names and school logos to request program information.
+The following listing includes examples of areas of occupation suitable for an ISTP from a personality type standpoint.
+Search of educational institutions* that might be offering a relevant degree or training is also provided.
+Click occupation names to request information about programs.

 Note that the expressiveness of ISTP personality type traits (Introversion, Sensing, Thinking, and Perceiving) will be different in different people of the ISTP type.
 To obtain occupation examples that are better aligned with the expressiveness of your personality type traits, take the Jung Typology personality test.